dgoulet-tor/arti/README.md

   * parsing and validating microdesc consensuses
   * link authentication (client->server type)
   * building circuits from chosen hops
-  * an incomplete origin circuit abstraction
+  * a slightly wonky circuit abstraction
-  * an incomplete stream abstraction
+  * a slightly stream abstraction

 Before I share it more broadly, I think it needs more work on:

   * refactoring everywhere
+  * cleanup everywhere
   * lots of tests
   * a better api for cell types
-  * A more complete API for dealing with circuits and streams (rather than handling cells one by one)
+  * better APIs for anything that needs to get exposed

 There is no support yet for: